schemadoc/schemadoc-theme/README.md

-# schema - Schema Book Template
+# schema - Database Schemata Book Template

-Database docu for tables, columns, etc.; see a live demo @ [`book-templates.github.io/schema`](http://book-templates.github.io/schema/)
+Docu for tables, columns, etc.; see a live demo @ [`book-templates.github.io/schema`](http://book-templates.github.io/schema/)

 ## Usage

-### Step 1:  Add your schema and configure your site settings
+### Step 1:  Add your database schemata and configure your site settings

-Replace the `schema.json` sample in the `_data` folder with your own and change the `site.title` and `site.url` settings in `_config.yml` to match your own e.g.:
+Replace the `database.json` sample in the `_data` folder with your own and change the `site.title` and `site.url` settings in `_config.yml` to match your own e.g.: